Detailed Online Map of Dublin – Dublin Guide

 Use the controls to Zoom In / Out Click on the Icons for more information

-The weather in Ireland is fairly changeable but May till September are the best times to visit.
+The weather in Ireland is fairly changeable all year round but May to September is probably when the weather is best.

 Typical winter weather in Ireland is clouds and rain with the occasional sunny spell.
 The mountains may have snow on them for a number of weeks in winter, but falls on the lower ground on only a few days a year, and is generally not a feature of the Irish climate.
 Temperatures hover around a January average of 5ºC.
 Overnight temperatures often drop below freezing point, and ice and frosts are common.
 There is nothing quite like a clear crisp winters evening in Ireland, the stars a clear as there is little light pollution.
 Each winter there are a few days when the temperature does not rise above freezing point all day, and rivers and lakes can partially freeze over but this usually doesn’t last for too long.